 - Vehicular homicide: $2,000 to $15,000 in fines and imprisonment with or without hard labor for five to 30 years

-No matter the penalties you’re up against, The Johnson Firm’s top Lake Charles defense team will fight to get the best outcome possible for your case.
+No matter the penalties you’re up against, a homicide attorney in Lake Charles will fight to get the best outcome possible for your case.

 CHOOSE THE JOHNSON FIRM FOR YOUR DEFENSE

 When you’re charged with homicide, you need a rock-solid defense team that will form a strong defense in your favor.
 The Johnson Firm diligently investigates your case and questions every aspect to minimize penalties, reduce charges, and/or dismiss charges at any opportunity.
 We exercise all of the rights that you have as a citizen.